Deep Tech Header 2025

 Robotics

-Make your mark in the fascinating world of robotics, an industry that is not only moving machines, but revolutionising entire branches of industry.
+Set an example from the fascinating world of robotics, an industry that not only moves machines but is revolutionising entire branches of industry.
 We are looking for pioneering ideas and products that push the boundaries of automation.
 From intelligent robotic systems that work precisely and efficiently to collaborative robotic solutions that interact harmoniously with human workers, your innovations should make industrial users and competitors alike sit up and take notice.

 Robotics is a central part of the digital transformation and we want to understand how your solutions will increase production efficiency, revolutionise the world of work and set new standards for intelligent automation processes.
 Whether in the manufacturing industry, healthcare or logistics – your innovations should lead the way into the future.
 Use the momentum and help to spread the strength of the Berlin robotics scene to the world!